psa162/sql-data-warehouse-project/README.md

 📈 Power BI

-🐍 Python (ETL scripting and validation)

 📊 Excel / CSV (Source files)

 💡 Why This Project Matters

 This project replicates a real-world enterprise data warehouse pipeline.
-It demonstrates how to move from raw operational data to clean, structured insights, applying principles of dimensional modeling, automation, and business intelligence integration.
+It demonstrates how to move from raw operational data to structured business insights, applying principles of dimensional modeling, automation, and BI integration.

 📜 License